srikrishnan-lab/Darnell_et_al_2025/README.md

 ## Dependencies

 This code is based on Julia 1.9.4.
-Relevant dependencies are in the `Project.toml` and `Manifest.toml` files.
+Relevant dependencies are in the `Project.toml` and `Manifest.toml` files (the `Manifest.jl` specifies the particular versions; this file should be kept as-is for perfect reproducibility but may need to be deleted and rebuilt with `Pkg.instantiate()` for different Julia versions).

 ## Reproduction